 School and Youth Groups should be accompanied by teachers or leaders at all times during visits to theatre performances and exhibitions at the Glens Centre.
 There should be at least 1 teacher/leader with every 20 students who remains with the group at all times during the visit.
-When taking group bookings or organising outings, staff at the Glens Centre must make this policy clear to group organisers.
+When taking group bookings or organizing outings, staff at the Glens Centre must make this policy clear to group organizers.

 Guidelines for Young People using the Building

 These guidelines will be displayed in the workshop areas of the building and pointed out to all young people and groups involved in workshops.
 Copies will also be provided to teachers and leaders of visiting group for them to pass on to young people in their charge.

 Declaration Form CONFIDENTIAL

 Declaration form for all staff and volunteers working with children and young people for projects relating to The Glens Centre

 |I have received, read and understood the Glens Centre’s Child Protection Policy and will work in accordance with same.||Yes No|

 |I have completed a HSE Keeping Safe Programme or equivalent||Yes No|